 This doesn’t happen overnight, but it’s a critical milestone, since then they will be ready to part with their hard-earned cash for products and services you offer.

 There must be ways for this to occur which is often referred to as monetizing your website and it brings us to the final step, Step #4, How to Earn Money From Your Website.

 Here’s the road map to your monetization success:

-Although this sounds like an easy way to make money, it isn’t usually, not unless you have thousands of people coming to your site and a big percentage of them click on the advertisements.
+Although this sounds like an easy way to make money, it isn’t usually, unless you have thousands of people coming to your website and a big percentage of them click on the advertisements.

 In reality, the monetary reward is minimal and in my opinion not worth the compromise of having your site littered with ugly ads that have nothing to do with you.

 But there is a much more important reason… Your aim as a blogger, is to keep people on your site for as long as you can.
 This is what impresses Google.
 It lets them know that people are getting benefit from your content which helps your site’s ranking.